 Up vistaed hopes I sped;

 From those strong Feet that followed, followed after.
 Read more

 - And he that taketh not his cross, and followeth after me, is not worthy of me.
 Matt 10:38

 Christianity as perceived by some is the stuff of “crowns”, a theology identified by popular labels such as prosperity, abundance and security.
 This is a form of Christianity which supposedly guarantees immunity from suffering and is akin to a “talisman” that prevents danger.
 Read more

 When a person reads the Prophet Hosea for the very first time, he is appalled by the fact that God could ask a prophet to marry a prostitute.
 However, what should really be shocking is not the fact that the prophet was asked to marry a prostitute, but to see ourselves in the place of the prostitute; Hosea viewed by any other lens other than viewing ourselves as “Gomer the prostitute” is making a mockery of the Word of God.

 Hosea 1:2 The beginning of the word of the Lord by Hosea.
 And the Lord said to Hosea, Go, take unto thee a wife of whoredoms and children of whoredoms: for the land hath committed great whoredom, departing from the Lord.

-There is a constant juxtapositioning of characters in Hosea, God as the prophet, Gomer as Israel, especially in chapters 1 to through 3, and one must see this to understand the narrative.
-Hosea – chapters 1 through 3 – gives us a glimpse of the life of the prophet who married a prostitute, it would be catracts of some kind to miss seeing the prophet representing God, and the prostitute, Israel.
-Chapters 4 to 14 picks the lead from the life of the Prophet Hosea and transitions in to the relationship between God and Israel.
+There is a constant juxtapositioning of characters in Hosea, God as the prophet, Gomer as Israel, especially in chapters 1 to through 3.
+To not see this is to misunderstand the narrative.
+Hosea – chapters 1 through 3 – gives us a glimpse of the life of the prophet who marries a prostitute, chapters 4 to 14 picks the lead from the life of the Prophet Hosea and transitions in to the relationship between God and Israel; it would be catracts of some kind to miss seeing the prophet representing God, and the prostitute, Israel while pondering on the book of Hosea.
 Read more